-What is EXIF data and other metadata in photos and videos
+How to view and remove EXIF and other metadata from images and videos

 EXIF (Exchangeable Image File Format) is a